-The Certificate in Entrepreneurial Studies prepares liberal arts majors (specifically non-business majors) for either starting their own business or working in small business.
+The Entrepreneurial Studies Experiential Minor prepares liberal arts majors (specifically non-business majors) for either starting their own business or working in small business.
 The certificate provides graduates with formal documentation of their competence in entrepreneurship.

-Business administration majors are eligible to complete the certificate.
+Business administration majors are eligible to complete the minor.

 Four core area courses (12 credits)